AdrianCzerwinski/AdrianCzerwinski/README.md

 <h1 align="center">Hello 👋, I'm Adrian</h1>
-<h3 align="center">A junior android developer from Poland</h3>
+<h3 align="center">An Android Developer from Poland</h3>

 - 🔭 I’m currently working on simple invoicer app that is going to be released mid 2023

-- 🌱 I’m currently working on my Kotlin and SOLID skills
+- 🌱 I’m currently working on my clean architecture skills and plans to start a journey with Flutter

 - 📫 How to reach me **adrczer@gmail.com**